d33ranked/wdm-project-group20/README.md

 ### Stress testing

 We use locust to do stress testing.
-To run these tests, navigate to `cd test/stess`.
+To run these tests, follow these instructions:

+- Run the project as usual with `docker-compose up --build`.
+- Navigate to `cd test/stess`.
-Then, to run locust, you can run it from the virtual environment `../../.venv/bin/locust`.
+- To run locust, you can run it from the virtual environment `../../.venv/bin/locust`.
 Or if you want to use a system installation, simply `locust`.

-After this, locust will give you a URL where you can run the tests based on the locustfile that it found in the directory.
+- Locust will give you a URL where you can run the tests based on the locustfile that it found in the directory.

 ### Deployment types: